JuviGamez/velvet/README.md

 A React based programming language that will make your terrible code's output beautiful

+## What is Velvet?

+Velvet is a programming language that converts basic HTML 5 to beautiful react

 ## Documentation

 Most of the stuff will be in the documentation, so please read it.
 The documentation is avaliable at https://velvet-docs.vercel.app